slatedocs/slate/source/index.html.md

 ### Query Parameter
 Parameter  | Description
 --------- | -----------
- MachineKey| Machine Key of the instances os_id | Id of the OS used publicIpAddress | Public Ip of the instance privateIpAddress | Private Ip of the Instance
+ machineKey| Machine Key of the instances osId | Id of the OS used publicIpAddress | Public Ip of the instance privateIpAddress | Private Ip of the Instance